-A satire on America's very own drive of a world changer: One year after world war ii, Captain Fisby is sent to the village Tobiki in Okinawa to teach the people democracy.
-First step is to build a school - but the witty folks know what they really want.
-They tell him about their culture and traditions - and persuade him to build something they really want: a teahouse.
-Fisby has a hard time to break this to his superiors.Written by
+This comedy-drama is partially a gentle satire on America's drive to change the world in the post-war years.
+One year after World War II, Captain Fisby is sent to the village of Tobiki in Okinawa to teach the people democracy.
+The first step is to build a school -- but the wily Okinawans know what they really want.
+They tell him about their culture and traditions -- and persuade him to build something they really want instead: a teahouse.
+Fisby has a hard time breaking this news to his superiors.Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 20 of 25 people found this review helpful.

 Was this review helpful to you?